Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: From horseshoes to barcode entropy

 The proof of Theorem \ref{thm:B} has an application to symplectic topology, relating the behavior of the $\gamma$-norm $\gamma\big(\varphi^k\big)$ and the Hofer norm $\|\varphi^k\|_{\hn}$ as $k\to\infty$ to the existence of hyperbolic locally maximal invariant subsets.
 Namely, recall from \cite[Thm.\ A]{KS} that

 where $\beta_{\max}$ is the boundary depth; see Section \ref{sec:barcodes} and \cite{Us0,Us}.
 (Strictly speaking, the Floer complex in \cite{KS} is restricted to the contractible free homotopy class by a background assumption, but the inequality still holds without this restriction.)
 Therefore, $\gamma\big(\varphi^k\big)>\eps$ whenever $b_\eps\big(\varphi^k\big)$ is large enough to guarantee that there is a finite bar of length greater than $\eps$.
-For instance, arguing as in the proof of Theorem \ref{thm:B}, to have the sequence $\gamma\big(\varphi^k\big)$ bounded away from zero it suffices to ensure that $b_\eps\big(\varphi^k\big)>\dim\H_*(M;\F)$ for some $\eps>0$ and all large $k$.
+For instance, since the Floer persistence module has exactly $\dim \H_*(M;\F)$ infinite bars, to have the sequence $\gamma\big(\varphi^k\big)$ bounded away from zero it suffices to ensure that $b_\eps\big(\varphi^k\big)>\dim\H_*(M;\F)$ for some $\eps>0$ and all large $k$.

 This is the case, for instance, when $\varphi$ has a locally maximal hyperbolic set $K$ such that for each large $k$ the set $K$ contains more than $\dim\H_*(M;\F)$ periodic points.
 For instance, $K$ can be a horseshoe in the sense of \cite[Sect.\ 6.5]{KH} or, more generally, a hyperbolic locally maximal invariant subset such that $p(k)\to\infty$ in the notation of Section \ref{sec:pf-B} or just a collection of more than $\dim\H_*(M;\F)$ hyperbolic fixed points.
 Alternatively, it is enough to require that $\dim\H_{\mathit{odd}}(M;\F)=0$ and $K$ contains a periodic orbit of index $m(k)$ such that $m(k)-n$ is odd.
 (For instance, this is so when $K$ is a positive hyperbolic fixed point and $M=S^2$.
 To prove Proposition \ref{prop:gamma} below in this case, it is useful to (re)introduce the $\Z_2$-grading on $\CF(\varphi)$.)
 Summarizing these observations we obtain the following.